The application process for our 2024 grant cycle is CLOSED.

 - Legal expenses such as LLC formation or insurance

-- Q. Does Burning Man provide resources to the Temple team on-playa?A. In addition to funding a portion of the total project costs, the Temple team receives up to $15,000 of on-playa resources such as decomposed granite, potable water, fuel (dyed diesel, clear diesel, gasoline, propane, firewood), light towers, scissor lifts and porta-potties at the build site.
-In addition, the Temple crew will receive a placed art support camp after they submit the art support camp registration.
-These resources are unique to the Temple as a municipal building and not transferable or typically available for regular Honoraria art projects.
+- Q. Does Burning Man provide resources to the Temple team on-playa?A. In addition to funding $100,000 of the project costs, the Temple team receives up to $15,000 of on-playa resources such as decomposed granite, potable water, fuel (dyed diesel, clear diesel, gasoline, propane, firewood), light towers, scissor lifts and porta-potties at the build site.
+We also provide the use of a 500-gallon potable water tank and a 250-gallon grey water tank plus pumping services for that tank.
+In addition, Burning Man Project may offer the use of a large solar shade structure capable of powering a moderate light design for the Temple.
+However, this is subject to additional requirements such as abstaining from using fuel-powered generators for the build on playa.
+These resources are unique to the Temple as a municipal structure and not transferable or typically available for regular Honoraria art projects.
+The Temple crew will also receive a placed art support camp after they submit the art support camp registration form through the Placement team.

-- Q. Does Burning Man provide heavy machinery I can use?A. While we prefer that you are able to be as self-sufficient as possible, given the scale of the event and the Temple project our Art Support Services (ASS) team is available to assist with heavy equipment if needed.
-All requests for this support should be included in your proposal.
+- Q. Does Burning Man provide heavy machinery I can use?A. While we prefer that you are able to be as self-sufficient as possible, given the scale of the event and the Temple project our Art Support Services (ASS) and Heavy Equipment and Transport (HEaT) teams are available to assist with heavy equipment if needed.
+Typically this includes crane support, as well as other equipment such as VRs (telehandlers), scissor lifts, and boom lifts.
 Don’t worry if you don’t know exactly what equipment you might need; we work closely with artists to identify what equipment works best and what’s available.

-- Q. Would I need to buy insurance for the Temple project?A. Burning Man does not require insurance.
+- Q. Would I need to buy insurance for the Temple project?A. Burning Man Project does not require insurance.
 However, some artists have sought to obtain insurance to cover their work on playa.
-We do not yet have any information about what might be available for the upcoming event cycle and we will notify you if we become aware of relevant opportunities.
+If your proposal is selected, we can connect you with previous Temple artists to learn how they managed this.

 - Q. How much time can I be on playa to build the Temple?A. The Temple crew is allowed to build on-site for up to 15 days before the event begins.
 Please see Significant Dates on the What to Expect page for details.